 The historic lighthouse is located at the end of Bullards Beach Road.
 The signal room is open 11 a.m. to 5 p.m. daily from mid-May through September.
 It's staffed with volunteers who interpret the history of the area.
 Tower is closed to the public for safety concerns.
 Information: 541-347-2209.

 The main campground at Bullards Beach is located 3/4 of a mile as the crow flies from the beach.
-This provides protection from the occasionally strong ocean breezes the Southern Oregon Coast is known for.
-Two trails offer access to the beach from the campground.
-The Beach Trail is an easy paved/ bark-chipped 1 1/4 mile trail suitable for bikes that offers excellent views of the Coquille River as it transects the day use portion of the park.
+This provides protection from occasional strong ocean breezes.
+Two trails connect the campground and beach.
+The Beach Trail is an easy paved/ bark-chipped 1 1/4 mile trail suitable for bikes that offers excellent views of the Coquille River as it transects the day-use portion of the park.
 Pearl's Trail, named for a member of the Bullard Family, is a moderate 3/4 mile trail that traverses sand and boardwalks through a dune ecosystem and seasonal wetlands.
-Additionally, there is parking in the day use portion of the park that offers immediate access to the beach over a small foredune.
+Additionally, there is parking in the day-use portion of the park that offers immediate access to the beach over a small foredune.